JPatryk13/selective-web-scraper/README.md

     ```
 ## v0.3.0
 - Switched to TypeScript + Webpack configuration
-- Separated dev and prod dependencies
+- Separated dev and prod dependencies (work in progress)

+## Following versions
+Moved to a separate repo